diegomontejano/diegomontejano/README.md

 <div align="justify">
   <p>
   Since childhood, always been a technology enthusiast, but for having difficulty in mathematics and a creative mind, I took other professional paths.
-I was once a designer, photographer, and advertising professional, and each new job got me closer to coding.
+I was once a photographer, designer and advertising professional, and each new job got me closer to coding.
   <br><br>
   So in 2020, I started to study logic programming in my spare time and develop small codes as a hobby.
 When I realized that I loved to do it, I enrolled in a technology college and started from the bottom to become a full-stack developer.
   <br><br>